 If you need to cite legal sources of information for your work, you should learn the standard rules of the well-known Australian Guide to Legal Citation.
-This is a set of certain rules that should be applied to citing both primary and secondary law sources.
+This is a particular set of certain that should be applied to citing both primary and secondary law sources.
 There are three editions of AGLC which are aimed at providing not only general rules but also helpful examples for citing legal sources in an appropriate way.

 Have a look at the guidelines on how to refer to the most frequently used legal sources.
-You are recommended to pay special attention to the referencing style that the Australian Guide to Legal Citation implies.
-There are students who avoid citing when writing papers in law subjects because they don't know how to do this in the right way.
-If you underestimate the role of the right citation format, you risk getting a low score for your paper with the teacher's remark “The paper contains plagiarism.”
-It is possible to avoid such unpleasant situation by devoting little time to learning the citing format guidelines provided by the Australian Guide to Legal Citation.
+We recommend that you pay special attention to the referencing style that the Australian Guide to Legal Citation utilizes.
+There are students who avoid using citations when writing papers in law subjects because they don't know how to do this in the right way.
+If you underestimate the role of the right citation format, you risk getting a low score on your paper with the teacher's remark “this paper contains plagiarism” at the bottom.
+It is possible to avoid such unpleasant situations by devoting a little time to learning the citation format guidelines provided by the Australian Guide to Legal Citation.

 One may refer descriptions of the primary sources to the category of secondary sources.
 For example, books, legal encyclopedias, articles in the journal, reports made by academics, etc. You should bear in mind that when composing a paper in most cases, you will have to refer to both categories of legal sources.
-That's why you should have a clear picture of the citing format differences which AGLC offers for the most commonly used sources.
+That's why you should have a clear picture of the citation format differences which AGLC offers for the most commonly used sources.

-As it has already been mentioned, the primary sources are cases and legislation.
+As it has already been mentioned, the primary sources in use here are cases and legislation.
 Let's have a closer look at the rules intended to be applied when citing cases.
 What are cases?
 A case can be defined as a court decision.
 All decisions are divided into those that are published in authorized and unauthorized series.
-If you have used authorized reports for your law paper, then you are expected to cite them in a certain order including the necessary details that are required in accordance with the standard guide.
+If you have used authorized reports for your law paper, then you are expected to cite them in a certain order, including the necessary details that are required in accordance with the standard guide.

-An article with continuous voluming: Gibson, Melanie, “The Boundaries of the Law” (2017) 13(3) Internet Bulletin 55.
+An article with continuing volumes: Gibson, Melanie, “The Boundaries of the Law” (2017) 13(3) Internet Bulletin 55.

 Internet journal article: “Sentencing Guidelines for Taxpayers Convicted of FBAR Violations” (2018)(HG.org) < https://www.hg.org/article.asp?id=46912>

-Legal encyclopedias: When citing an encyclopedia, look for the following information: the publisher's name, title, date (either the date of its publication or the date when it has been updated), № of the certain chapter and the paragraph used.
+Legal encyclopedias: When citing an encyclopedia, look for the following information: the publisher's name, title, date (either the date of its publication or the date when it has been updated), № of the particular chapter and paragraph used.
 It should look like this: Nexis, Federal Laws of Australia, (15 April 2010) vol 15 500 “Taxation Regulations” [300-900]